attocash/docs/whitepaper.md

 was divided into several portions with different
 purposes:

-- **Faucet and [Folding@home integration](/docs/mining) (15% of supply):**
-  A significant share of tokens is being given out through a public faucet and folding@home over time (scheduled for about the first year).
+- **Faucet and [Folding@home integration](/docs/mining) (20% of supply):**  A significant share of tokens is being given out through a public faucet and folding@home over time (scheduled for about the first year).
 This means anyone can claim Atto essentially for free.
-The purpose is to **jumpstart adoption** by seeding the user base – new users can try Atto without having to buy in, which lowers the barrier to entry.
+The purpose is to jumpstart adoption by seeding the user base – new users can try Atto without having to buy in, which lowers the barrier to entry.
 It also distributes tokens widely, which is healthy for decentralization.

-- **Voter Incentives (20% of supply):** To encourage community participation in consensus, a portion is reserved to reward those who help secure the network.
-Over a period of up to 10 years, these tokens will be gradually distributed to users or nodes that participate in voting (ORV) and contribute to network security.
+- **Voter Incentives (25% of supply):** To encourage community participation in consensus, a portion is reserved to reward those who help secure the network.
+Over a period of up to 10 years, these tokens will be gradually distributed to users or nodes that participate in voting and contribute to network security.
 This aligns economic incentives with decentralization – as more people run nodes or actively engage in consensus, they receive a share of tokens, broadening ownership.

-- **Development Fund (40% of supply):** This allocation is set aside for ongoing development, infrastructure, and ecosystem growth.
+- **Development Fund (20% of supply):** This allocation is set aside for ongoing development, infrastructure, and ecosystem growth.
 Building a sustainable network requires funding developers, running servers, and promoting the platform.
 The development fund ensures that the team has resources to improve Atto over time, add features, and scale the network, all while being transparent about how these funds are used.
 It is effectively an investment in the project’s future capabilities (e.g., further optimization, community programs, etc.).

-- **Community Rewards (24% of supply):** Another large portion is allocated to community-driven contributions and bounties.
+- **Community Rewards (34% of supply):** Another large portion is allocated to community-driven contributions and bounties.
 Atto actively rewards those who help the project – whether by finding and reporting bugs, contributing code or documentation, creating educational content, or helping with outreach.
 For example, a security researcher who discovers a vulnerability might earn a substantial Atto reward.
 Likewise, someone building a useful app on Atto or integrating it into a service could be rewarded.
 This approach leverages the wider community’s talents and creates a collaborative ecosystem where contributors are recognized in a meaningful (financial) way.